STATUS: RELEASED

 Ontologies provide a flexible approach to integrating data and sharing meaning and may be better able to assist in inferring meaning in complex situations.
 Liyanage H, Krause P, de Lusignan S. Using ontologies to improve semantic interoperability in health data.
 BMJ Health & Care Informatics.

-This process involves linking your data model to ontologies, which are essentially formal, shared dictionaries that provide precise, computer-readable definitions for concepts.
-By assigning these standard definitions to the elements in your data model, you make their meanings explicit and clear.
-This allows different computer systems to correctly understand, combine, and compare data from various sources without confusion, making the data more interoperable and easier to reuse across different projects.
+This process involves linking your semantic (meta)data model to ontologies, which are formal, shared vocabularies that provide precise, machine-readable definitions for concepts.
+This step is written for a broad FAIRification audience and may be used by researchers, data stewards, metadata specialists and ontology or semantic web technology experts, depending on the project context.
+Not all activities need to be carried out by the same person. researchers and project teams can use this step to understand the process and provide domain knowledge, while specialist support may be needed for ontology selection, concept mapping, formal representation, validation and maintenance.
+By assigning standard definitions to the elements in your model, you make their meanings explicit and unambiguous.
+This allows different computer systems to correctly understand, combine and compare data from various sources consistently, making the data more interoperable and easier to reuse across projects.

 Short description

 This step starts from the existing semantic (meta)data model that organises your domain’s entities, attributes and value sets with clear project-level meaning.
 Building on that model, this step links its elements to ontology terms to make their meanings explicit, computable and interoperable.
+Ontology annotation may cover metadata elements, data model elements and value sets, benefiting both metadata and data layers.
 Ontologies are formal, logic-based representations of domain knowledge that define types of entities, relations and constraints, enabling explicit semantics and consistent computational interpretation.
-By adding this semantic layer, models become not only well-structured but also interoperable across systems.
+By adding this semantic layer, the model becomes not only well-structured but also interoperable across systems.

 Why is this step important